 Infinity Bead Patterns

-I am still working on Infinity bead patterns, so do keep checking back to this section as I add more links to different patterns or pattern sources.
-My first Infinity beads pattern used basic Right Angle Weave, mixing just half a tube of Infinity beads with other seed beads to create a layered bracelet. so the Infinity beads are used to add the layer of interest over the top of a RAW base.
-Provided you feel happy working in basic RAW, this pattern will be no problem at all to follow, so you can find it here.
+I am still working on Infinity bead patterns.
+So, do keep checking back to this section as I add more links to different patterns or pattern sources.
+You’ve just seen a couple of pattern ideas above.
+Here is another that is great for beginners.My first Infinity beads pattern used basic Right Angle Weave, mixing just half a tube of Infinity beads with other seed beads to create a layered bracelet.
+So, I used the Infinity beads to add the layer of interest over the top of a RAW base.
+Provided you feel happy working in basic RAW, this pattern will be no problem at all to follow.
+You can find it here.